“MSI’s updated GS63VR makes a big leap up the gaming laptop food chain.”

 All in all, the MSI’s performance in-game isn’t going to set any records.
 But it’s more than enough for gamers looking to take their evening of Overwatch into the living room, and it should be able to keep up at 1080p for at least a few years.

 There are two aspects to portability — size and battery life.
 In the former, the MSI excels, with a slim footprint and an efficient use of space that allows for a full-sized numpad and trackpad.
 At just under .7 inches thick, the GS63VR has a waistline.02 mm thinner than the Razer Blade.
 It feels great.

 Typically, a slim chassis means less room for batteries, and you trade backpack space for longevity.
 The MSI packs in a surprisingly mid-range 54Wh battery.
 Yet it manages to hit almost five hours in our video loop, which is good news for travelers and movie lovers.

 The MSI also manages to power through just over three hours of the Peacekeeper browser benchmark before collapsing from exhaustion, a score that either ties its competitors, or beats them by up to an hour.
-It doesn’t quite keep up with non-gaming systems, but among laptops with discrete graphics, it holds its own well.
+It doesn’t quite keep up with non-gaming systems, but among

 So very bloated

 While other high-end system manufacturers have worked hard to cut back on unnecessary bundled software, MSI has embraced the bloatware life with a swath of intrusive software of dubious utility.
 In fact, there was so much extra software on our review unit that the first thing we did was run a fresh installation of Windows 10, as we were having compatibility issues with our benchmarking software.